suites-dev/docs.suites.dev/docs/overview/problems-solved.md

 ### 🔍 Fragmented Testing Ecosystem

-  **The testing ecosystem is vast and fragmented, often leading to confusion about what tools and practices to adopt.** Suites acts as a central hub for testing, guiding users in selecting the right tools and methodologies for their specific needs, and providing a comprehensive solution that covers unit testing (and also integration testing in the near future).
+  **The testing ecosystem is vast and fragmented, often leading to confusion about what tools and practices to adopt.** Suites acts as a central hub for testing, guiding developers in selecting the right tools and methodologies for their specific needs, and providing a comprehensive solution that covers unit testing.